 Maps of the River and Access Points:

-Each gage that measures the cubic feet per second (CFS) and gage height along the river tells you at a point in time the rate of flow and height of the water at that gage.
-On our section of the river, we look for the gage to read below 8 feet in height.
-We also take into account what is happening upstream, the forecasted weather and potential changes in the flow of the river in order to make a decision whether to open for rentals or end rentals early.
+On our section of the river, we look for the gauge to read below 8 feet in height.
+We also take into account what is happening upstream, the weather forecast and potential changes in the flow of the river in order to make a decision whether to open for rentals or end rentals early.
+Although the gauge may read below 8 feet, if the river is rising upstream and will affect our section that day we might decide to close because of the influence of the upstream rise.